Center for School and District Partnership (CSDP)

 Institute Overview

 The Institute is designed to support your team at all stages of the process, from reflection on your instructional improvement efforts to date, to focused planning for the future.
-If you have previously participated in the Institute, attending this year will allow the time and space to reflect on the work you have been doing and refine your strategy for SY 2024-25.
-If this is your first year participating, the Institute will empower your team to elevate the essentials and identify a clear and motivating instructional improvement priority to improve teaching and learning for all students.
+If you have previously participated in the Institute, attending this year at either the virtual or in-person session will allow the time and space to reflect on the work you have been doing and refine your strategy for SY 2025-26.
+If this is your first year participating, the in-person Institute will empower your team to elevate the essentials and identify a clear and motivating instructional improvement priority to improve teaching and learning for all students.
 District teams will have space and time to do the following:

 • Ensure your plan reflects best practices for progress monitoring and change management, is inclusive of diverse stakeholders who will contribute to the collective effort of improving outcomes for all students.